English Premier League standings | News Ghana

-Following are the English Premier League standings after Sunday’s matches (tabulated under matches played, won, drawn, lost, goals for, goals against, points):
+Following are the English Premier League standings after Monday’s match (tabulated under matches played, won, drawn, lost, goals for, goals against, points):

 1. Arsenal 13 9 3 1 27 10 30